 So, you just spent a lot of money on your dream wedding, huh?
-Well, lucky for you, there are plenty of ways you can start saving money now that you’re married.
-After marriage, savings become a lot more abundant!
-From consolidating insurance policies to taking advantage of discounts, marriage may have a lot more perks when it comes to finances than you thought.
+Lucky for you, there are plenty of ways you can start saving money now that you’re married.
+After the wedding, marriage savings and discounts become a lot more abundant.
+From consolidating insurance policies to taking advantage of discounts, marriage has a lot more perks when it comes to finances than you thought.

-After marriage, savings become important for future milestones like family vacations, buying a bigger house, or sending kids to college.
+After marriage, savings become important for future milestones like family vacations, buying a bigger house or sending kids to college.
 Therefore, it’s important to find every way to save more or spend less as a couple.
 As a married couple, there are many new ways to save money.
 You’ll have options to combine plans with your partner and qualify for discounts.

 Consolidate Insurance Policies

-There are many types of insurance that offer multi-line discounts to people who purchase more than one policy.
+There are many types of insurance companies that offer multi-line discounts to people who purchase more than one policy.
 This includes Auto Insurance, Homeowners or Renters Insurance, and sometimes even Life Insurance.
-Married couples can combine some of their policies under the same insurer to take advantage of these discounts, or they can call their agent to have the discount applied if they’re already under the same insurance company.
+Married couples can combine, or bundle, some of their policies under the same insurer to take advantage of these discounts.
+You can also call your agent to have the discount applied if you’re both already under the same insurance company.
 Additionally, your agent may be able to tell you what other discounts you and your spouse are eligible for.
 If you qualify for more than one discount, that just means even more savings!

-Consolidating your auto insurance policy once you’re married is one of the easiest ways to save money.
-Many car insurance companies offer discounts for having multiple cars insured under one policy.
+Consolidating your Auto Insurance policy is one of the easiest ways to save money as a married couple.
+Many Car Insurance companies offer discounts for having multiple cars insured under one policy.
 Auto Insurance companies also lower premiums based on marital status.
-This is because married people tend to be more responsible drivers, as well as statistics showing that married people get into fewer car accidents.
+This is because married people tend to be more responsible drivers.
+Some statistics show that married people get into fewer car accidents.
 You should also know that if you do not consolidate your Car Insurance under one policy, then you will have to exclude each other on your separate policies.
 That may not make much sense if you borrow each other’s cars.
 Speak with an Insurance Specialist at (855) 919-4247 for more information.

 Did you just sell all your old furniture and have a huge yard sale before moving out of your old place and into a new one with your spouse?
 Married couples can also save on Homeowners or Renters Insurance if they’re moving from two homes into one.
-Once you’re moved in together, it’s usually easy to drop one policy and keep the other, as you can both be protected under one.
-Not only do you get to split the cost of groceries and new house decorations, but you get to save on your home’s insurance policy, too!
+Once you’re moved in together, you can drop one policy and keep the other.
+Then, you’ll both be protected under one policy.
+Not only do you get to split the cost of rent, groceries and new decorations, but you’ll save on your home’s insurance policy, too!
 What a great way to take advantage of marriage savings.
 Can you think of any other costs you’ll reduce by moving into one home?
 Just keep reading!

-You can even save on Life Insurance plans once you’re married.
-Life Insurance companies sometimes drop premiums once you’re married, and you can consolidate your Life Insurance cost if you and your spouse were previously under separate policies.
+You can also save on Life Insurance when you’re married.
+In fact, some insurance companies drop premiums for married couples.
+You can consolidate your Life Insurance cost if you and your spouse were previously under separate policies.
 Another way you can cut your insurance cost is by choosing the better of your separate Health Insurance plans or switching to a family plan if applicable.

-A common thing married couples do right after their wedding is create a joint bank account.
+A common thing married couples do right after their wedding is get a joint bank account.
 This is because after marriage, savings are something many couples want to start sharing for the future.
-This will also allow you to split the cost of utility, cable, and other household bills easily.
-Many couples also invest in a Costco membership or some other type of warehouse membership that allows them to take advantage of more affordable bulk purchases if they share a home.
-Splitting the cost of groceries and household goods like toilet paper and soap lead to big savings every year.
+This will also allow you to split the cost of utility, cable and other household bills easily.
+Many couples also invest in a Costco or other type of warehouse membership that allows them to take advantage of more affordable bulk purchases if they share a home.
+Splitting the cost of groceries and household goods like toilet paper and soap can lead to big marriage savings every year.
 You might think that some of these purchases are only incremental, but trust us, they add up over time.
 That means your savings will, too!

 If you and your partner are renting your home, you can also split the cost of rent each month.
 If you own the home you move into with your partner, you’ll only have to pay property tax for one home instead of two.
-The money you save from splitting or consolidating those costs can be used for other expenditures like saving up for your much-anticipated honeymoon or your next couple getaway.
+You can use the money you save from splitting or consolidating those costs for other expenditures.
+Now is the time to save up for your much-anticipated honeymoon or much-needed couple getaway.

 Receive Tax Deductions

-Once you’re married, you and your spouse have the option to file a joint tax return, which can lead to big savings.
+Once you’re married, you and your spouse have the option to file a joint tax return.
+This can lead to big marriage savings.
 In most cases, the partner with higher earnings should claim the allowances to get the most return possible.
-However, filing taxes as a married couple can be very difficult and confusing, usually requiring professional help.
-This is because deductions, capital gains and dividends, unearned income, and each individual income all need to be factored in.
-However, spending a little extra time to figure out how to file a joint tax return.
+However, filing taxes as a married couple can be very difficult and confusing.
+In fact, it usually requires professional help.
+Deductions, capital gains and dividends, unearned income, and each individual income all need to be factored in.
+Spend a little extra time to figure out how to file a joint tax return.
 As people preparing for the future, you’ll want to take advantage of all the marriage savings you can get.

 Get Marriage Discounts

 Married couples can also earn higher credit card rewards.
 If your credit card provider has a tiered reward structure, having both spouses on the same account can boost you into a higher reward tier faster.
-This means you could be earning 5% cash back instead of the 1% you’d be earning in the lower reward tier.
-If your credit cards don’t have a tiered reward structure, you and your spouse might consider opening one that does together, so you can start earning rewards for bigger savings.
+You could be earning 5% cash back instead of the 1% you’d be earning in the lower reward tier.
+If your credit cards don’t have a tiered reward structure, you and your spouse might consider opening one that does together.
+Then, you can start earning rewards for bigger marriage savings.

 As you can see, there are many ways a married couple can save money and consolidate costs.
 If you’re a newlywed couple, the faster you start saving, the better.
-There are simple steps like calling your auto insurance agent, creating a joint bank account, and splitting the grocery bill that can lead to big savings as a married couple.
+There are simple steps like calling your insurance agent, creating a joint bank account and splitting the grocery bill that can lead to big savings as a married couple.
 Just because your wedding was expensive, doesn’t mean everything else has to be.
 Not only do you get to spend the rest of your life with your partner, but you get to save money with them, too!